 Once you have researched and understood these components of wallet protection and security, you are ready to begin devising your storage plan.
 Be aware that wallets differ, and you will need to read up on your specific wallet or wallets.

-An extremely good practice to always do when working with your wallet or moving cryptocurrencies around is to check that your computer is clean of any possible malware, viruses or spyware.
-Presuming you have an antivirus program installed, you should run this regularly, and directly, before working with your wallet.
+An extremely good practice to always do when working with your wallet or moving cryptocurrencies around is to check that your computer is free of any possible malware, viruses or spyware.
+Presuming you have an antivirus program installed, you should run this regularly, and directly before working with your wallet.

 Be aware the even a capable antivirus service is not 100% risk proof, and that one should always try to do as much as possible offline when working with your cryptocurrency.